Katumbigeorges/Katumbigeorges.github.io/_pages/index.md

 I'm a graduate student at Carnegie Mellon University Africa researching network telemetry and observability in distributed systems.
 I work at CMU's CyLab evaluating sketch-based monitoring solutions that make large-scale infrastructure more efficient.

 I'm passionate about understanding how systems work at the lowest level—from building a Linux distribution from scratch to deploying production monitoring systems.
-My goal is to make distributed systems more observable and efficient through better algorithms and OS-level optimizations.

 ## What I'm Working On